Lyles, Tennessee: History

-It is not known when Lyell Station came to be known as Lyles.
-To this day there are those whose surname is Lyell living in Lyles.
+It isn't known when Lyell Station came to be known as Lyles.
+To this day there are those whose surname is Lyell that are living in Lyles.
 Ed Lyell Road was named after Ed Lyell who died in 1977.
 He was a descendant of the original Lyell settlers.
 Other road names including McGee Road, Tidwell Lane, and Bishop Road bear witness to other early families of Lyles.

-Lyles is surrounded by two other small cities that make up the East Hickman area, Wrigley and Bon Aqua, the most famous of the three being Bon Aqua, as Country Music Hall of Famer as music legend Johnny Cash had lived there.
+Lyles is surrounded by two other small cities that make up the East Hickman area, Wrigley and Bon Aqua, the most famous of the three being Bon Aqua, as Country Music Hall of Famer and music legend Johnny Cash had lived there once.